 - development of effective study skills

 Responsibilities also include counselling students and parents, negotiating with other staff on behalf of the student, mediating in disputes between students, organising social events and assisting in the selection/changing of courses and study skills.
-Parents should contact the appropriate Year Coordinator if they are concerned with any aspect of their child’s progress.
+Parents should contact the appropriate House Leader if they are concerned with any aspect of their child’s progress.

 A school psychologist assists students with their educational, emotional and social needs.
 The psychologist plays an important role in providing advice to teachers and parents about programs and strategies to support students.

 The school has a full-time nurse appointed through the Department of Health.
 The nurse has a key role in promoting and educating students about healthy lifestyles and well-being.
-The nurse works from well-equipped rooms in the Student Services Centre.
+The nurse works from well-equipped rooms in Student Central.

-Our Form (‘tutorial’) program provides continuity of care.
-Small form classes of between 15 and 20 students enable form teachers monitor students’ progress and assist them with goal setting.
+Our Home Room (‘tutorial’) program provides continuity of care.
+Small form classes of between 22 and 26 students enable Home Room teachers to monitor students’ progress and assist them with goal setting.

-A Learning Support Coordinator (LSC) works with teachers, Year Coordinators, parents and students to develop an appropriate course of action to support the needs of students with learning difficulties or disabilities including students with low literacy skills.
+A Learning Support Coordinator (LSC) works with teachers, House Leaders, parents and students to develop an appropriate course of action to support the needs of students with learning difficulties or disabilities including students with low literacy skills.

 Students may work with the LSC through one to one withdrawal, small group support or in-class support, depending on the requirements.
 The LSC works in tandem with teachers to adapt and modify the curriculum to allow students the best opportunity of achieving to their potential.